K0rgana/web-advcd/README.md

    export default Login;
    ```

-1. Set the `error` state in the form, for every time that app has a error messagem for this component then will show the feedback to the user
+1. Set the `error` state in the form, for every time that app has an error message for this component then will show the feedback to the user

    ```js
     //...code